gu-eresearch/user_testing_python_selenium/content/1-intro.md

 ### Python Environment File
 A python environment file sits within the feature folder.
 This module defines code to run before and after certain events, and can include opening/closing a web browser and taking snapshots if a step fails.

-The following has a fixture to run a chrome web browser in headless an normal states.
+You will need to setup [drivers](https://selenium-python.readthedocs.io/installation.html#drivers) 'the web browser', either locally or within your CICD environment.
+The following environment file has a fixture to run a chrome web browser in headless 'without a graphical user interface' and normal states.
 Headless is required to run in CICD pipelines such as Jenkins, while a normal state is good for troubleshooting while running tests locally.

 ```python
 from behave import fixture, use_fixture